Hot topics for both consumers and webmarketers on WebmasterRadio.FM

 Normal Adult Dosage/WARNINGS

-1/2 to 1 teaspoon of a liquid extract 3 times a day, 3 teaspoons of the juice daily, or 1 to 2 teaspoons of dried yarrow in a cup of water 3 times a day.
+3 teaspoons of the juice daily, or 1 to 2 teaspoons of dried yarrow

-***Excessive doses may interfere with drugs you may be taking, such as sedatives, blood pressure meds, and blood thinners.
+blood thinners.
 Do not use yarrow in large amounts.

 Bilberry - What Is It?

-Also called Whortleberry and huckleberry, Bilberry grows in forest meadows and the woods of Europe, and is commonly wild-harvested.
 The ripe berry itself, bluish-black and sweet, is primarily used, but the leaves are also used to treat health problems.

 Basil - What Is It?

-Well who doesnīt know that basil is a member of the mint family, and an aromatic annual herb used in cooking as well as health?
-The plant can grow up to 3 feet tall!
-Tiny white or purple flowers adorn it in full bloom.
+Well who doesn't know that basil is a member of the mint family, and an aromatic annual herb used in cooking as well as health?

 Astragalus - Dosage/Safe Use